 NARRATIVE TRADITIONS I

 Blog Prompt*: Ancient Greek Drama is the foundation of dramatic storytelling in the West.
 The tragic plot can be found in novels , comics, movies, on TV, in video games and in our politics.
-After viewing the two episodes of the documentary, discuss aspects of Greek Drama in the art and entertainment in your life.
+After viewing the BBC episode above, discuss aspects of Greek Drama in the art and entertainment in your media life: books, movies, games.
+Describe your emotional involvement with certain stories or genres.
 Do you think Greek Comedy and Tragedy will continue to be important form for the future of digital storytelling?
 Why or why not?

 *Blog posts will be weekly 300-500 word reflections on the readings and viewings.
 Please do include quotes as a blockquote in the formatting menu and, if you want, links using the link tool .
 To add images, you can upload using the “add media” button in the menu.

 Aristotle’s Tragic Hero and Plot

 Read: Aristotle’s Poetics

 Blog Prompt: Discuss “Fargo” as an Aristotelian tragedy.
 Map Aristotle’s criteria for a tragedy onto the plot points, events and characters in the movie.
 Please use terms and quotes from Aristotle’s “Poetics.”

 Narrative Traditions – Class Notes

 Alternate Narrative Traditions: manga, anime, avant-garde narrative, meta-narrative, rhetorical narrative

 Great Rock n’Roll Pauses, by Jennifer Egan (a chapter from the novel “A Visit from the Goon Squad”)